Adapt or fade out of the Facebook newsfeed.

 “More engagement means more visibility in Facebook’s news feed.
 Facebook’s algorithm is more likely to give more visibility to posts that resonate well, to audition it in front of more people.”
 Larry Kim

 Clearly, marketers need data about the types of posts that their audience engages with.
-But, beyond that data, they also need insight into what the data means.
+But, beyond that data, they also need a clear process for Facebook analysis to discover what the data means.